TsukiGva2/sxript/docs/Variables.md

 ## Variable Mutation

 When it comes to changing the value stored in a variable, there is no "edit" primitive, nor are there any specialized operators `++`, `+=`, `=+`, etc. Instead, we simply use `let` again, with the variable content represented by a symbol in the second argument.
-For instance, the following code block stores `1` in the variable `a`, and then stores `+2.0` in the same variable:
+For example, the following code block stores `1` in the variable `a`, and then stores `+2.0` in the same variable:

 ```
 block({